Samekas123/hdbits/docs/Emby.md

 Enter your username manually.

->Host: Refer to your email
+>Host: Refer to your email.

 >Port: Clear any text here and leave it empty or type the correct port 443.

->Username: Refer to your email
+>Username: Refer to your email.

->Password: Refer to your email
+>Password: Refer to your email.

 **Android 10 Phone** -> [Video Tutorial](https://youtu.be/EzMPD88QX18){:target="_blank"} |
 **Android 14 Phone** -> [Video Tutorial](https://youtu.be/w17Ut1khJG8){:target="_blank"}